1. Home »

 2. Family exemption[14]

-3. Funeral/burial expenses and medical care received within six months before the decedent’s death
+3. Funeral/burial expenses and medical care received in the final six months

 4. Cost of grave marker